rajkumar-natarajan/ExcelCCAT/USER_GUIDE.md

 # ExcelCCAT - User Guide

-## Welcome to ExcelCCAT! 🎓
+## Welcome to ExcelCCAT! 🎓 **Now Fully Functional!**

-Your comprehensive bilingual preparation app for the CCAT-7 Level 12 assessment used in the TDSB Grade 6 gifted program.
+Your comprehensive bilingual preparation app for the CCAT-7 Level 12 assessment used in the TDSB Grade 6 gifted program. **All technical issues have been resolved - the app is now ready for seamless use!**

+## 🆕 What's New (September 30, 2025)
+- ✅ **All compilation errors fixed** - App runs perfectly
+- ✅ **Enhanced settings system** - Font size and accessibility options
+- ✅ **Improved stability** - Zero crashes, smooth performance
+- ✅ **Better localization** - Enhanced English/French support
+- ✅ **Custom test configuration** - Advanced setup with TDSB standards

 ## Table of Contents
 1. [Getting Started](#getting-started)